AlexBraginets/the-chess-game/README.md

-# the-chess-game
+# The chess Game
-the most disruptive game you have ever played!
+The most disruptive game, with the most innovative features doing the most effective way to solve problems.